[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 a popular autohotkey (AHK) script for steering that only has X axis.

-uses RawInput API (no input interpolation or smoothing).
+uses RawInput (no input interpolation or smoothing).

 if you need only the steering via X axis - GET THIS.